Commercial Solar Panel Installation in NYC

 Commercial Solar Permits by Business Type

-Commercial solar permits and permitting requirements in New York vary by industry, and Solar Pro manages permits for businesses across all sectors.
+Commercial solar panel permits and permitting requirements in New York City vary by industry, and Solar Pro manages permits for businesses across all sectors.

 Industrial Facilities

-For factories and warehouses, building and electrical permits must be granted to assure the structural and safety standards are met.
+For solar panels for factories and warehouses, building and electrical permits must be granted to assure the structural and safety standards are met.
 Major installations must go through environmental review under SEQR.
 (New York State Environmental Quality Review.)

 Retail Businesses

-Stores and shopping centers require building and electrical permits, with additional reviews for historic or aesthetic compliance.
-Retailers may be eligible for NYC’s Property Tax Abatement for solar installations.
+Solar panels for stores and shopping centers require building and electrical permits, with additional reviews for historic or aesthetic compliance.
+Retailers may be eligible for NYC’s Property Tax Abatement for installations.

 Office Buildings